milesyml/Movie-Theater-Database-Application/README.md

 ### Back-end
 - Make sure you have python v3.7.2 or newer installed.
-- Run ```pip install -r backend_requirements.txt``` in back-end folder.
+- Run ```pip install -r backend_requirements.txt```.
-- Change the username and password at the start of app.py to your local mysql server's username and password.
+- Change the username and password at the start of app.py in back-end folder to your local mysql server's username and password.
 - Run the script ```data/team36.sql``` followed by ```data/all_procedures.sql``` in mysql workbench.
 - Start the local mysql server.
 - Run ```python app.py``` in back-end folder.